peterWSU109/ThermalPi/README.md

 ## Specifications

-1) Wieghs 1 lb.
-15 ounces with 10000 mah 5v battery pack
+1) Weighs 1 lb.
+15 ounces with a 10000 mah 5v battery pack attached
 2) Screen people at a distance 1 to 6 feet
 3) Complete screening in less than 1 seconds (May take longer from > 4 feet away)
 4) Friendly animated UI for the end user